EthicalSource/ethicalsource.dev/content/_index.md

 ## The Ethical Evolution of Open Source

-In the twenty years since the term "open source" was coined, our community has grown astronomically, all the while learning from its successes and failures.
+In the twenty years since the term "open source" was coined by Christine Peterson, our community has grown astronomically, all the while learning from its successes and failures.
 A lot has changed for open source developers in the past two decades.
 But the political and technological landscape has also changed.

 Open source software today is increasingly playing a critical role in mass surveillance, anti-immigrant violence, protester suppression, racist policing, and the development of weapons used to kill marginalized people all over the world, among other humans rights abuses.